 It may sound lofty and ideal.
 But it’s really rather practical.
 It’s a matter of every day living out our intentions.

-Our Community Integration Program is designed to involve consumers in the community.
+Our Community Integration Program is designed to involve individuals in the community.
 Through activities that emphasize communication, recreation, self-help, volunteerism, personal hygiene and community participation, persons work on the goals they choose to accomplish.

 They express their choices by suggesting a menu of activities at monthly team meetings.
 Then, they select any particular daily activity through the ACT website.